Erik-orange/ES6-Data_Structures_-_Algos/README.md

-## :book: Array Patterns for Solving Interview Questions
+## :books:Array Patterns for Solving Interview Questions

-### ▪️ Two-Pointers Pattern
+### :book: Two-Pointers Pattern

 Usually, we use one pointer to navigate each element in an array.
 However, there are times when having two pointers (left **/** right, low **/** high) comes in handy.